jcbhmr/link-rel-serviceworker-monkeypatch/readme.md

 <link rel="serviceworker" href="/sw.js" type="module" />
 ```

+Well, more like _loader_.
+"Polyfill" might be a overselling it a bit.

 **⚠️ Warning:** I recommend against actually using this code in any production-grade environment

 ## How To Use